 Cleaning the Slate: The Administration’s Trade Initiatives

-Media Coverage: C-Span
+Media Coverage: C-Span (new window)

 The new administration is turning a fresh page on U.S. trade and international economic policy.
 A number of policy approaches being discussed would have profound impacts on U.S. trade, on business and consumers, and on the trading system as it has evolved over decades.
 Senior experts explored crucial policy issues including international tax policies, possible new trade initiatives, and possible defensive measures by the U.S. to curb imports, among other related matters.